HighTechHec/NinjaLAN/README.md

 # NinjaLAN Automation Suite

 NinjaLAN is a fully automated, self-healing network environment built around PowerShell, Hyper-V, and WireGuard.
-It prioritizes network adapters, enforces hardened security defaults, manages a Hyper‑V VM with snapshot logic, auto‑launches and monitors a WireGuard tunnel, generates a live dashboard, and runs 24/7 via scheduled health checks and recovery.
+It prioritizes network adapters, enforces hardened security defaults, manages a Hyper-V VM, and provides a portable lab workflow for disk and VPN optimization.

 ## Features